 Are there things that should be avoided at all costs, online strategies that could damage a company / band’s online presence or that just aren’t effective?

-Spending any money on marketing should be avoided.
-Especially if you are a new band, you can always put your money better to use.
+Spending any money on marketing should be avoided, especially if you are a new band.
+You can always put your money to better use.
 Go after all of the grass root marketing before you spend money on advertising.

 You have run Internet marketing companies in the past.
 In terms of SEO, what percentage of the work would you say is on-site vs. off-site?
 Are the basics making sure that everything on-site is correctly tagged and the keywords highlighted in the right order for search engines?
 Is the off-site as simple as creating new content and having link-backs?

 ***Note – if you don’t know about SEO now is the time to learn***